Chagford: Today

 Today Chagford is a thriving community with high property prices, busy streets, and an unusually wide range of shops for a town of this size, although not immune to national trends having lost its two banks and seen its post office downgraded.
 Two large hardware stores side by side in the town square were run by the same two families for over a century, but one of these closed in 2017.
-It is also known for its arts community, celebrated through Chagfilm (the autumn Chagford Film Festival), Chagword (the springtime literary festival, every two years from 2013-2019), Chagstock (the summer music festival, annually from 2007-2022), Wonderworks (the annual crafts weekend), the popular Summer Music Series (free Friday lunchtime concerts in the church throughout the summer), and other regular cultural events.
-There are several tea rooms and whole food cafés and four pubs.
+It is also known for its arts community, celebrated through Chagfilm (the autumn Chagford Film Festival, Wonderworks (the annual crafts weekend), the popular Summer Music Series (free Friday lunchtime concerts in the church throughout the summer), and other regular cultural events.

+There are several tea rooms and cafés and four pubs.
 There is a good selection of holiday accommodation in and around the town for the influx of visitors during the year.

 The early 20th century Edwin Lutyens house Castle Drogo lies 2 miles away, in Drewsteignton parish, and overlooks Chagford.